Rikorose/DeepFilterNet/README.md

 ### Manual Installation

 Install cargo via [rustup](https://rustup.rs/).
 Usage of a `conda` or `virtualenv` recommended.
+Please read the comments and only execute the commands that you need.

 Installation of python dependencies and libDF:
 ```bash